 Now subsumed into the super-borough of Southwark, Bermondsey was, a century ago, filled with warehouses, tanneries and docks stretching from London Bridge to Surrey Quays.
 It was an overcrowded area teeming with humanity where more than 120,000 people were crammed into crumbling, insanitary slums.
 For comparison, the 1961 census records that Bermondsey’s population had declined to just over 50,000.

-The following is selected from my new book, London is a Forest, published in May 2019.
+The following is selected from my new book, London is a Forest.
 It discusses the work of Ada Salter, her Beautification Committee and the trees she planted around Bermondsey.

 Into this toxic environment an idealistic young woman arrived intent on transforming the lives of the area’s residents.
 By 1920 Ada Salter had become a Bermondsey councillor, and set about making ambitious changes.
 Together with her doctor husband, Alfred, they started improving housing, health and the environment.
 Ada set up a ‘Beautification Committee’ with the ambitious task of turning Bermondsey into a garden suburb.
 By 1930, 7,000 trees had been planted on the new estates and the streets of the borough.